inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The experimental data is found at the following URL:
 “https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip”

-The features contained in the experimental data come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+The smartphone's accelerometer and gyroscope sensors provided 3-axial raw signals tAcc-XYZ and tGyro-XYZ that were captured at a constant rate of 50 Hz.
+These time domain signals (prefix 't' to denote time) were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter, with a corner frequency of 0.3 Hz because the gravitational force is assumed to have only low frequency components.
+The signals were then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).